Or: How I learned to stop worrying and love imperfection

 Anyway, I write things and get so anxious about publishing them in case they aren’t perfect.
 I’m terrified that people will hate it or think I’m crazy or stupid or incompetent.
 I worry that I’m not putting my best foot forward or that I’ll be misunderstood by some of the readers.

 This is actually the main reason I’ve been blogging more here and why I made Sell with WP – I force myself to write and publish and put myself out on the interwebs permanently.
+I do it is to force myself to accept imperfection.

 One day I’ll write a perfect minimalist novel.
 I’ve heard that Breakfast at Tiffany’s is as close to perfect as a book can get, and I’m afraid to read it in case it is and there’s no more room for perfection.
 But maybe I’ll write my chef d’oeuvre and not a word or comma will be misplaced or poorly chosen and I’ll have arrived.